Polidea/SiriusObfuscator/README.md

 In case when project should be obfuscated in place (without making a copy), `-inplace` argument can be used instead of `-obfuscatedproject`.

-`<name-mapping-strategy>` strategy of creating the mapping: original to obfuscated name.
+`<name-mapping-strategy>` is the optional parameter of type enum string.
 Is is passed to _NameMapper_ tool.
-Options:
+Is determines, which of the following strategies is used when generating the obfuscated symbol names:

-- `random` to generate random unique identifiers (default).
+- `random` strategy generates random alphanumeric strings of length 32, e.g. `gnxWyHU0uN3bXejy8bVAoNbyfg4gRuN8`.
-- `deterministic` to generate deterministic identifiers (useful for testing).
-- `minifying` to generate minified identifiers.

-## Data format

-TBA
+- `deterministic` strategy generates deterministic renames based on symbol's original name, e.g. `T1_RootViewController`.
+- `minifying` strategy generates strings as short as possible, e.g. `a`.

+When the `-namemappingstrategy` parameter is not provided, the default `random` strategy is used.

+`-keepintermediates` is the optional flag.
+When present, the interemediate files used to pass the necessary info between the tools invoked by _ObfuscatorTool_ (`files.json`, `symbols.json`, `renames.json`) will not be removed after successful obfuscation process.

+`-verbose` is the optional flag.
+When present, the flag is passed to each tool invoked by _ObfuscatorTool_ and all debug info messages from each tool are printed to standard output.

 ## Build notes for developers